Aggregates for Fact Datasets that Use Joins

 A query requests order quantity by gender.
 Because it is possible for the AtScale engine to join the fact dataset to the Customer dimension when generating an aggregate, the Gender Key attribute is available for the aggregate to group Order Quantity by.
 The resulting aggregate definition would generate aggregate instances of only two rows (one for each gender key), and the compression ratio would be much higher than the compression ratio for an aggregate that did not use the join.
 In this case, it is very likely that the AtScale engine would create an aggregate-table definition that uses the join.

-For the AtScale engine to be able to define aggregates that use joins, the engine setting AGGREGATES.CREATE.JOINS.ENABLED must be set to the value True, which is the default value.
+For the AtScale engine to be able to define aggregates that use joins, the global setting AGGREGATES.CREATE.JOINS.ENABLED must be set to the value True, which is the default value.
 For a description of this setting and other settings that are related to when and how the engine defines aggregates that use joins, see Settings for Specifying Whether and How to Use Joins.

 Rebuilding aggregate instances that contain data from inner joins